 4. Anchor text is important

 Keyword-rich anchor text is very important in link building – an organic link profile will have anchor text with variations of keywords.
-Focus on your main keywords but also use synonyms – if Search Engines see the same anchor text appearing in most links they may think you are trying to spam them.
-In addition, be consistent with your linking and decide on whether you are using sitename.com or www.sitename.com for example.*
+Focus on your main keywords but also use synonyms – if search engines see the same anchor text appearing in most links they may think you are trying to spam them.
+In addition, be consistent with your linking and decide whether you are using sitename.com or www.sitename.com for example.*

 5. A link profile should be balanced

-A natural link profile in Search Engines’ eyes is diversified with variations of anchor text, linking to your homepage as well as deep-linking to other pages on your website, linking to other authoritative and relevant sites from your website and a good ratio of internal links.
+A natural link profile in the eyes of search engines is diversified with variations of anchor text, linking to your homepage as well as deep-linking to other pages on your website, linking to other authoritative and relevant sites from your website and a good ratio of internal links.
 Search engine rankings can change position from day to day, one way to keep abreast of your competitors is to focus on your link building.

 6. Internal link building also has relevance

-Internal link building with relevant anchor text is also important – this helps Search Engines to crawl your website and also builds the strength of website pages.
-As above, an organic link profile will have a good ratio of internal links as well as backlinks and linking to other quality websites.
+Internal link building with relevant anchor text is also important – this helps search engines crawl your website and also builds the strength of website pages.
+As above, an organic link profile will have a good ratio of internal links as well as backlinks and links to other quality websites.
 Don’t overdo it though as too many internal links on one page can dilute their value and you should only link to the same page on your website once.

 7. Position matters

-The position of the link is also important – Search Engines take into content the position and the context of a link.
-Pay attention to where links are placed on the page; in content links are more valuable than side or footer links and only link to the same web page once from any given site where possible.
+The position of the link is also important – search engines take into account the position and the context of a link.
+Pay attention to where links are placed on the page; links within content are more valuable than side or footer links.
+It’s also advised to only link to the same web page once from any given site where possible.
 Links above the fold (the part of a website a user can see before they need to start scrolling) are likely to have a higher click-through rate than those below.

 8. Not all link bait has bite

-The underlying focus of a quality link building strategy is having copy on your websites that other websites want to link back to – this is called ‘link baiting’ in the SEO industry.
+The underlying focus of a quality link-building strategy is having copy on your websites that other websites want to link back to – this is called ‘link baiting’ in the SEO industry.
 However, there are other white hat techniques to proactively seek backlinks to your website to try and build your link profile.
-Here is some of the best link networking strategies that you can adopt for your link building campaign:
+Here are some of the best link-networking strategies that you can adopt for your link building campaign:

 - writing blog articles